 01 of 06

-This is the classic way of turning fresh, ripe tomatoes into something you can enjoy all year long.
+Canning tomatoes are the classic way of turning fresh, ripe tomatoes into something you can enjoy all year long.
 Whole peeled tomatoes are perfect for turning into sauces, using on pizzas, and adding into stews.
 All you need is tomatoes, a large pot, sealable jars, and some time.
 No special skills required, we promise.
-See How to Can Tomatoes.

 02 of 06